GrumpTech/template-renderer/README.md

 ## Packages

-- Puppeteer: library providing control to Chrome or Chromium
+- Puppeteer - library providing control to Chrome or Chromium
-- mustache.js: library to render mustache templates
+- mustache.js - library to render mustache templates
-- Paged.js: library to paginate HTML content for printing to PDF
+- Paged.js - library to paginate HTML content for printing to PDF
-- winston: a simple logging library with support for multiple transports
+- winston - a simple logging library with support for multiple transports
-- jsonwebtoken: an implementation of JSON Web Tokens use for signing and verifying JWT's
+- jsonwebtoken - an implementation of JSON Web Tokens used for signing and verifying JWT's
-- jwks-rsa: a library to retrieve signing keys from a JWKS endpoint
+- jwks-rsa - a library to retrieve signing keys from a JWKS endpoint

 ### Packages for testing

-- axios: node package for http requests
+- axios - node package for http requests
-- http-server: serve files to test HTML locally
+- http-server - serve files locally for testing
-- json5: for parsing json written by hand
+- json5 - for parsing json written by hand
-- juice: inline web resources (styles, scripts, images)
+- juice - inline web resources (styles, scripts, images)
-- nodemon: run script and restart when changed
+- nodemon - run script and restart when changed
-- npm-run-all: run multiple npm scripts with one command
+- npm-run-all - run multiple npm scripts with one command
-- web-resource-inliner: inline web resources without any changes (preserves all Paged.js styles)
+- web-resource-inliner - inline web resources without any changes (preserves all Paged.js styles)

 ### Package for formatting

-- prettier: opinionated code formatter (run with `npx prettier . --check` or `npx prettier . --write`)
+- prettier - opinionated code formatter (run with `npx prettier . --check` or `npx prettier . --write`)